Neighborhood Resource Initiative - ToolKit

 As a part of the Dallas City of Learning (DCoL) your organization is connected to a powerful network of vital resources to ensure students have access to out-of-school learning opportunities.

 The following tools are available for NRI grant recipients:

 - Enrollment Attendance upload link

-- Six Dimensions of Quality (6DQ) and program observations
+- Observations and Six Dimensions of Quality (6DQ) process

 Data Consent Information

 The following language is suggested copy for participating organizations who wish to include in their existing program registration forms and/or registration packets to notify parents/caregivers about data permissions usage:

 - General overview language regarding data permissions (English)